Azure/azure-documentdb-java/README.md

 This project provides a client library in Java that makes it easy to interact with Azure DocumentDB.
 For documentation please see the Microsoft Azure [Java Developer Center](http://azure.microsoft.com/en-us/develop/java/) and the [JavaDocs](http://dl.windowsazure.com/documentdb/javadoc).

-##Download
-###Option 1: Via Maven
+##Disclaimer
+The implementation in this project is intended for reference purpose only and does not reflect the latest official Azure DocumentDB Java SDK released on Maven repository.

+##Consuming the official Microsoft Azure DocumentDB Java SDK

-To get the binaries of this library as distributed by Microsoft, ready for use within your project, you can use Maven.
+To get the binaries of the latest official Microsoft Azure DocumentDB Java SDK as distributed by Microsoft, ready for use within your project, you can use Maven.

     <dependency>
     	<groupId>com.microsoft.azure</groupId>
     	<artifactId>azure-documentdb</artifactId>
-    	<version>1.8.1</version>
+    	<version>1.9.3</version>
     </dependency>

-###Option 2: Source Via Git

-To get the source code of the SDK via git just type:

-    git clone git://github.com/Azure/azure-documentdb-java.git

-###Option 3: Source Zip

-To download a copy of the source code, click "Download ZIP" on the right side of the page or click [here](https://github.com/Azure/azure-documentdb-java/archive/master.zip).

 ##Minimum Requirements
 * Java Development Kit 7
 * (Optional) Maven

 ### Dependencies
-* Apache Commons Lang 3.3.2 (org.apache.commons / commons-lang3 / 3.3.2)
-* Apache HttpClient 4.2.5 (org.apache.httpcomponents / httpclient / 4.2.5)
-* Apache HttpCore 4.2.5 (org.apache.httpcomponents / httpcore / 4.2.5)
-* Jackson Data Mapper 1.8 (org.codehaus.jackson / jackson-mapper-asl / 1.8.5)
-* JSON 20140107 (org.json / json / 20140107)
-* JUnit 4.12 (junit / junit / 4.12)
-* mockito 1.10.19 (org.mockito / mockito-core / 1.10.19)

 Dependencies will be added automatically if Maven is used.
-Otherwise, please download the jars and add them to your build path.
+Otherwise, please download the dependencies from the pom.xml file and add them to your build path.

 ##Usage